prvnsmpth/open-playground/README.md

 # open-playground

-Experiment with local/hosted LLMs, and build datasets for training, testing, fine-tuning, and more.
+Experiment with local/hosted LLMs, build datasets for fine-tuning, benchmarking, and more.

+## Getting Started

+### Docker